 Modified under DA0350/2022 (Part 2) DAM0043/2024

-A detailed drainage design of the site must be submitted and approved by the Principal Certifier prior to the release of the Construction Certificate.
+A detailed drainage design of the site must be submitted and approved by the Principal Certifier prior to the release of the relevant Construction Certificate.
 The detailed plan must:

 be generally in accordance with Siteworks and Stormwater Management Plans, comprising Sheets DA5.01 - D–5.05 under ‘Civil Plans’ in the stamped plans table, reference number 211046, prepared by Northrop., revision 2, ref no. 211046 prepared by Northrop on 22.03.2024,